One of the powerful commands in NwConsole is

 Before you try some example commands, it is important to understand the

 sessions parameter.
 This parameter is very important and controls how much or how little data you want to grab (the where clause is also important).
 The sessions parameter is either a single session id or a range of session ids.
-All NetWitness Suite Core services work with session ids, which start at 1 and increase by 1 for every new session added to the service (network or log session).
+All NetWitness Platform Core services work with session ids, which start at 1 and increase by 1 for every new session added to the service (network or log session).
 Session ids are 64-bit integers, so they can get quite large.
-To keep it simple, assume we have a Log Decoder that has ingested 1000 logs and parsed them.
+To keep it simple, assume we have a Log Decoder that has ingested and parsed 1000 logs.
 On the service, you now have 1000 sessions with session ids from 1 to 1000 (session id 0 is never valid).
 If you want to operate over all 1000 sessions, you pass sessions=1-1000.
 If you only want to operate over the last 100 sessions, you pass sessions=901-1000.
 Once the command finishes processing session 1000, it exits back to the console prompt.

 Many times, however, we do not care about specific session ranges.
 We just want to run a query over all of them and process the sessions that match a query.
 Here are some shortcuts that simplify this:

 l(lowercase L) means lower bound or the lowest session id.